matthewlamdotjs/Chunx/README.md

         //
         // `template(component, props)` creates an instance of the component with props,
         // links it to the current component as its parent, and returns an element reference
-        // that can be stored in a variable used in the template to render the subcomponent set('paragraph', template(mySubcomponent, /* props (optional) */ { myText: 'What\'s up?' }));
+        // that can be stored in a variable used in the template to render the subcomponent. set('paragraph', template(mySubcomponent, /* props (optional) */ { myText: 'What\'s up?' }));
     });
 );